 The Reußenköge is not far from the North Sea and is the home of Dirkshof.
 The very site where the first wind turbine was established in 1989 has developed into big wind parks in northern Germany.
-More than 80 plants of the MW-Type from Vestas and SENVION deliver consistent energy.
+Round about 90 plants of the MW-Type from Vestas, SENVION and Nordex deliver consistent energy.

 The operating company implemented in corporation with neighbouring wind parks has its own substations and cable routes (on average over 10km) to deliver the energy output to the grid.
 Dirkshof accompanied the entire project from implementation to its present management.
 Managing this site is a very special to the Dirkshof team due to its proximal location.

 In the current repowering phase of the year 2021/2022, 20 old turbines of the type Vestas and Senvion with 2.0 MW each will be removed.
 By optimizing the alignment, these could be replaced by 20 Nordex turbines of the type N117 with 3.6 MW Four more Vestas turbines of type V112 with 3.45 MW were installed additionally, so that the total nominal output of the citizens' wind farm will then reach the targeted 300 MW.

 12 V112 Anlagen with 3.45 MW each in 2020